 Sri Lanka has some amazing waterfalls to explore, to be precisely more than 400 on the entire island!
-All of them can be found in the hilly inlands of Sri Lanka, especially in-between the Kandy and Nuwara Eliya district.
+Most of them can be found in the hilly inlands of Sri Lanka, especially in-between the Kandy and Nuwara Eliya district.
 When we spend a few days in Nuwara Eliya, we had to explore some of the most impressive waterfalls in the area.
 One of them is, without a doubt, the Aberdeen Falls!
-With it’s hight from around 98 meter and lovely short trek through the jungle, this is a must do for waterfall and nature lovers!
+With it’s height of around 98 meter and lovely short trek through the jungle, this is a must see for waterfall and nature lovers!
+Aberdeen Falls was one of our favorite waterfalls in Sri Lanka to explore.
 In this blog post you will find all the information you need to know before you make your way to the Aberdeen Falls Sri Lanka.

 How to get to Aberdeen Falls Sri Lanka

 The best way to get to the Aberdeen Falls is with your own transport or a private driver.
 Take into account that the weather in Nuwara Eliya can be unpredictable.
 You are in the mountains, so temperatures and weather changes quickly.
 We found a very good option to rent a car from a local for $30 per day which gave us the opportunity to explore the whole area around Nuwara Eliya.
 And because we didn’t want to risk it to drive a motorbike and got soaked, this was the best option for us.
 Google Maps will lead you to the starting point of the waterfall.
 But make sure to drive all the way to the end of the street where Google Maps sends you.
 You will see a sign earlier along the road with the waterfall on it, but don’t go down this road!!
 You have to drive all the way to the end of this road until you see a parking area and local shack.

 First picture is the road where you must NOT go down.
 Second picture is the local shack where the startpoint of the hike is